 - Review relevant project documents such as bids, contracts, drawings, specifications, reports, correspondence, and meeting minutes to help establish an initial plan for the project.
 This initial plan, sometimes referred to as a “Schedule Basis memorandum,” provides the framework for the project’s baseline schedule and what was considered in its development.
 Proper knowledge of inclusions and exclusions to the scope of work is essential in preparing the initial plan.

 - Furnish a list of assumptions along with the initial plan to document your understanding of project conditions.
 Continuously refine the plan and the assumption list based on new findings.

-- Depending on the type of analysis, further collection of relevant evidence such as information about resource plans, resource usage, budgets and expenditures will aid in the effort.
+- Depending on the type of analysis, a further collection of relevant evidence such as information about resource plans, resource usage, budgets, and expenditures will aid in the effort.
 For instance, financial records may not be necessary to collect for assessing purely time-oriented (noncomparable) analyses.

 - With these findings, transform the initial plan into a preliminary baseline schedule that contains a decent work breakdown structure and rich schedule content.
 Ensure that the schedule reflects a complete and reasonably sequenced network of activities without open-ended activities or other schedule shortcomings.

 - Based on the review of contracts and other relevant sources of project information, classify project activities based on actual work responsibilities and then incorporate that information into the schedule.

 - Review project records such as technical documents, minutes of meetings, and daily progress reports in order to develop a chronological list of events.
 Use the list to define proper activity relationships to improve the baseline schedule.

 - Based on your understanding of project circumstances, decide on a timetable for schedule updates.
 As you collect more historical project records, start reconstructing schedule updates.